Spring Garden Revival

 Contact Brookline's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Brookline.
-Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Grub-infested turf, thatch, and soil plugs from core aeration must be separated and disposed of according to municipal procedures.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Residents must follow Transfer Station procedures, including obtaining permits or stickers and adhering to posted operating hours and fee structures.
+Grub-infested turf, thatch, and soil plugs from core aeration should be separated for collection.
 Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with municipal composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
+Pesticide containers require triple-rinsing and documentation, with disposal only at household hazardous waste events—never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited as it violates MS4 stormwater regulations.

 Brookline Public Works Department